- Amazon Prime Video (Video on Demand)

 What is the mind?
 We think of it as the thoughts that we have inside our head.
 In physical terms this means that the mind is in our brain – its the stuff that our brain is processing internally.
 However, that is just the best explanation we can come up with based on what we know so far.
 It does not really take into account consciousness or what it actually means to be conscious, to be alive.

 Seeing as we know so little about what it means to be alive, and what gives us our consciousness, is it possible that we don’t really understand the mind at all.
-In fact, is it possible that what we think of as our individual minds, are actually a shared space and one that is just another form of the physical universe that we live in?
+In fact, is it possible that what we think of as our individual minds, are actually part of a non-tangible, shared space, and one that is just another form of the physical universe that we live in?
 In other words, perhaps the mind is actually just another way of seeing the world around us, another representation, another sensory experience of the universe.

 If that were the case, then could what we perceive as the mind actually be a shared space – one mind that we are all present in?
 Perhaps when we close our eyes and think, we are still in the same shared universe as the one we see when we open our eyes, when we hear, when we feel.
 Just because the mind is not a tangible thing, that’s not to say that it doesn’t exist in its own right and also it doesn’t necessarily mean that we cannot all share the space it occupies.